-In this article, it will be explained what a chord is and which the most common categories of chords are.
-Playing piano is a big field and Pianoscales.org do not primarily focus on chords and, therefore, you will not find any diagrams here for particular chords.
+In this article, it is explained what a chord is and which the most common categories of chords are.
+Pianoscales.org does not primarily focus on chords, and therefore there are no diagrams here for particular chords.
 In that case Pianochord.org could be recommended.

 What is a chord?

 A chord is several notes played together.
-There are three note chords (triads), four-note chords (also called four-part chords) and five-note chords (also called five-part chords).
-There are even chords with six or seven notes, but in this case some of the notes are usually removed.
-It should also be mentioned that there exist chords with two notes (dyads), which are less common on piano.
-Chords are also related to scales, read about how chords is built from scales.
+There are three-note chords (triads), four-note chords (also called four-part chords) and five-note chords (also called five-part chords).
+There are even chords with six or seven notes, but in this case some notes are usually skipped when playing.
+It does exist chords with two notes (dyads), which are less common on piano.
+Chords are also related to scales, read about how chords are built from scales.

 … And what are they good for?

 Chords can, for example, tribute with harmony and structure.
 By harmony means that a chord adds bass notes to a melody and make it more full-flavored.
 By structure means that chords can add rhythm and variation to a melody.
 To create harmony a chord is often played simultaneously as a melody note, and to create structure a chord is often played between melody notes.

-Major: a common triad is commonly written only by the name of the root of the chord.
+Major: a major triad is commonly written only by the name of the root of the chord.

 For example, C: including the notes C – E – G.

-Minor: the common version of minor is commonly written with the name followed by a "m" (short for minor).
+Minor: the minor triad is commonly written with the name followed by “m” (short for minor).

 For example, Cm: including C – Eb – G.

 7: when the number seven is following the name of the note it is a dominant seventh chord.
-A minor seventh is added and make it a four note chord.
+A minor seventh in the scale is added and make it a four-note chord.

 For example, C7: including C – E – G – Bb.

-m7: this is minor (m is an abbreviation for minor) seventh chord.
+m7: this is a minor seventh chord (m is an abbreviation for minor).
 A minor seventh is added to a minor triad.